 You might think… I don’t want someone to know when my site goes down!
 That will publicize that I’m having troubles.
 But the opposite has actually proven true.
 Being forthcoming with this information actually improves customer relations.
 Your customers might rely on your application to do business themselves, and helping them understand the situation will go a long way with setting expectations with their own clients.

 Creating and maintaining a status page doesn’t have to be difficult.
 There are many services available that can help you get started.
 In addition, there are many resources online that can help you create an effective page.
-Gravyware’s Monitoring tool provides you an excellent one to use.
+Gravyware’s Monitoring free tool provides you an excellent one to use.

 If you’re not sure where to start, sign up for a free account and you can get set up quickly and easily.